EofK/Benchmark-15-ML-Models-Using-159-Binary-Class-Tabular-Datasets/README.md

 Repository Structure

+•	notebooks
-•	notebooks Cleaned Jupyter notebooks used for data preparation, feature processing, model training, and model evaluation.
+&nbsp;&nbsp;&nbsp;&nbsp; Cleaned Jupyter notebooks used for data preparation, feature processing, model training, and model evaluation.
 Each notebook is numbered to reflect the recommended execution order.

 •	results